gladia-research-group/music-mechint/README.md

-# music-mechint
+# Music Mechanistic Interpretability
-Code for our paper "Activation Patching for Interpretable Steering in Music Generation"
+Code for our paper "Activation Patching for Interpretable Steering in Music Generation" will be released soon.